WillukuC/Mysterra/1 - Cosmology/Crystal Spheres.md

 - [[Greatspace]], a technologically advanced crystal sphere that is governed by House Shambrath of Thesalys.
 - [[Darkspace]], a long dead sphere dominated by the vampire T'Laan.
 - [[Faeriespace]], a strange and mystical sphere dominated by an enormous tree.
-- [[Clusterspace]], a remote crystal sphere that contained the Astromundi Cluster, regarded by some sages as the place where mind flayers originated.
+- [[Clusterspace]], a remote crystal sphere that contained the Astromundi Cluster, regarded by some sages as the place where [[Mind Flayer|mind flayers]] originated.

 ### Other Spheres
 - [[Aebrynisspace]], the crystal sphere that contains the Aebrynissian solar system.